seanpm2001/interval/PRECISION.md

 Exp is the exponential function.

 It is a convex function that is defined on the whole $\mathbb{R}$ set.
-It is equal to its own derivative and the derivative has a minimum in $lo$.
+It is equal to its own derivative and the derivative has a minimum in $\underline{x}$.

 Due to the very high dynamic range of the exponential function, it actually has the potential to push usual floating-point formats to their limits (ie generate overflows and underflows).
 To manage that phenomenon, precision computation is implemented differently for the exponential than for other real functions.